poseidon/matchbox/Documentation/ignition.md

 # Ignition

-Ignition is a system for declaratively provisioning disks during the initramfs, before systemd starts.
-It runs only on the first boot and handles formatting partitions, writing files (systemd units, networkd units, dropins, regular files), and configuring users.
+Ignition is a system for declaratively provisioning disks from the initramfs, before systemd starts.
+It runs only on the first boot and handles formatting partitioning, writing files (systemd units, networkd units, dropins, regular files), and configuring users.
 See the Ignition [docs](https://coreos.com/ignition/docs/latest/) for details.

-Ignition template files can be added in the `/etc/bootcfg/ignition` directory or in an `ignition` subdirectory of a custom `-data-path`.
-Template files should contain Ignition JSON or YAML (which will be rendered as JSON) and may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with `metadata` when served.
+Ignition template files can be added in the `/var/lib/bootcfg/ignition` directory or in an `ignition` subdirectory of a custom `-data-path`.
+Template files should contain Ignition JSON or YAML (which will be rendered as JSON) and may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with Group `metadata` when served.

-    /etc/bootcfg/
+    /var/lib/bootcfg
      ├── cloud
      ├── ignition
      │   └── simple.json